 Interest expense is capitalized on the carrying value of assets under construction, in accordance with the authoritative guidance for the capitalization of interest (ASC 835-20).
-With respect to assets under construction, including the ViaSat-2 satellite (which commenced construction during the first quarter of fiscal year 2014), and the ViaSat-3 class satellites (which commenced construction during the fourth quarter of fiscal year 2016), the Company capitalized \$10.2 million and \$6.1 million of interest expense for the three months ended June 30, 2016 and 2015, respectively.
+With respect to assets under construction, including the ViaSat-2 satellite (which commenced construction during the first quarter of fiscal year 2014), and the ViaSat-3 class satellites (which commenced construction during the fourth quarter of fiscal year 2016), the Company capitalized \$11.6 million and \$7.1 million of interest expense for the three months ended September 30, 2016 and 2015, respectively, and capitalized \$21.8 million and \$13.2 million of interest expense for the six months ended September 30, 2016 and 2015, respectively.

 The Company owns two satellites: ViaSat-1 (its first-generation high-capacity Ka-band spot-beam satellite, which was placed into service in January 2012) and WildBlue-1 (which was placed into service in March 2007).
 In addition, three additional satellites are under construction: the ViaSat-2 satellite (the Company's second-generation high-capacity Ka-band satellite design) and two ViaSat-3 class satellites (the Company's third-generation high-capacity Ka-band satellite design).
-The Company expects that the ViaSat-2 satellite will be launched during fiscal year 2017 and that the two ViaSat-3 class satellites will be launched in fiscal year 2020 or early fiscal year 2021.
+The Company currently expects its ViaSat-2 satellite to be launched late in the fourth quarter of fiscal year 2017 or early in the first quarter of fiscal year 2018, and that the two ViaSat-3 class satellites will be launched in fiscal year 2020 or early fiscal year 2021.
 The Company also has an exclusive prepaid lifetime capital lease of Ka-band capacity over the contiguous United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and owns related earth stations and networking equipment for all of its satellites.
 The Company periodically reviews the remaining estimated useful life of its satellites to determine if revisions to estimated lives are necessary.
 The Company procures indoor and outdoor CPE units leased to subscribers under a retail leasing program as part of the Company's satellite services segment, which are reflected in investing activities and property and equipment in the accompanying condensed consolidated financial statements.
 The Company depreciates the satellites, earth stations and networking equipment, CPE units and related installation costs over their estimated useful lives.
-The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of June 30, 2016 were \$260.4 million and \$136.4 million, respectively.
+The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of September 30, 2016 were \$266.8 million and \$148.8 million, respectively.
+The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of March 31, 2016 were \$260.4 million and \$136.4 million, respectively.